kevinlichan/Flight_Insurance_Dapp/README.md

-# FlightSurety
+# Flight Delay Insurance Dapp POC

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a sample application project to demonstrate the feasibility of decentralizing the transfer of risk among peers on Ethereum.

-## Udacity Project Requirements

-### Separation of Concerns, Operational Control and "Fail Fast"
+## Separation of Concerns, Operational Control and "Fail Fast"

 Smart Contract Separation
 * Contracts have been separated into FlightSuretyData.sol and FlightSuretyApp.sol